octo-technology-downunder/gcp-app-engine-flex-with-go/README.md

 ### 4. Split traffic between those 2 versions

 To do so, go the Versions (Menu > App Engine > Version >> select your service), then:
-- start the previous version to have 2 versions with status “Serving”
+- start the previous version to have 2 versions with status “Serving” (You can do it on the cloud console or with the CLI)
 - then select those 2 versions the click “Split Traffic button”
 - select "Random" (easier to test that IP based), then set traffic allocation to 50% 50%